Sometimes children disappoint us.

 You might be candid and tell kids how you feel.

 But experiments suggest this is not the best approach.

 The trouble is that personal criticism can be interpreted as a judgment about an individual’s innate limitations.

-And the best way to get results?
+But the best way to get results?
 Change behavior?
 Encourage kids to do better?

-“Can you think of a better way to do it?”
+"Can you think of a better way?"

-In some situations, these might be the magic words.
+As we'll see below, these might be the magic words.

 Here is an example.